-As we have said the bound (1.16) for these greedy algorithms is the same order of risk achieved directly by certain types of $\ell_1$ penalized least squares, as shown in Section 4.
-Refinements show the improvement by $\varepsilon{m_n}$ in the risk for both the $\ell_1$ penalized least squares estimator and the all-subset selection estimator.
-This gives a slightly better level of performance for $\ell_1$ penalized greedy pursuit than presently available for the greedy algorithms that don't incorporate the $\ell_1$ penalty.
+As we have said the bound (1.16) for these greedy algorithms is the same order of risk that can be achieved directly from certain types of l_1 penalized least squares, as shown in Chapter 4.
+Refinements show the improvement by ε{m_n} in the risk for both the l_1 penalized least squares estimator and the all-subset selection estimator.
+This gives a slightly better level of performance for l_1 penalized greedy pursuit than presently available for the greedy algorithms that don't incorporate the l_1 penalty.